 USDOT discretionary grant programs often allow for a group of related projects to be included in a single grant application.
 In many cases, each of these projects may be related, but also have independent utility as individual projects.
 Where this is the case, each component of this package should be evaluated separately, with its own BCA.
-However, in some cases, projects within a package may be expected to have collective benefits that are larger than the sum of the benefits of the individual projects included in the package.
-In such cases, applicants should clearly explain why this would be the case and provide any supporting analyses to support that assumption.
+Where projects within a package may be expected to have collective benefits that are larger than the sum of the benefits of the individual projects included in the package, applicants should clearly explain why this would be the case and provide any data or analyses needed to support that assumption.